Upadacitinib (Rinvoq) just registered in South Africa. See below or read the blog post

 Dupilumab has demonstrated long term safety up to 3 years.

 Dupilumab can be used in patients with atopic dermatitis with or without asthma.

 New biologics in development for atopic dermatitis (not yet launched in any country)

 Tralokinumab (superior to placebo and well tolerated for 52 weeks)

 Lebrikizumab (clinical benefits to be confirmed)

-New small molecules in development for atopic dermatitis:
+New small molecules for atopic dermatitis: